docker/buildx/docs/bake-reference.md

 When inheriting attributes from multiple targets and there's a conflict, the target that appears last in the `inherits` list takes precedence.
-The previous example defines the `BUILDX_EXPERIMENTAL` argument twice for the `app-release` target.
+The previous example defines the `ENABLE_DEBUG` argument twice for the `app-release` target.
 It resolves to `0` because the `_release` target appears last in the inheritance chain:

 ```console